-The second printer had been flown on a passenger plane from Sanaa to Doha, Qatar, and then another passenger plane from Doha to Dubai, UAE.
-It had been put on a FedEx cargo plane in Dubai, when it was removed from the aircraft.
+The second printer had been flown on a passenger plane from Sanaa to Doha, Qatar, and then another passenger plane from Doha to Dubai, UAE.115 It had been put on a FedEx cargo plane in Dubai, when it was removed from the aircraft.
 The package was scheduled to fly to Newark, New Jersey, and then to O'Hare International Airport in Chicago.

 Both packages were addressed to two synagogues in Chicago, Illinois.
-The individuals named on the packages were historical figures who persecuted Muslims-a Spanish grand inquisitor during the Spanish Inquisition, and a French crusader who fought against the Muslim kingdoms of the Levant and was executed by An-Nasir Salah ad-Din Yusuf ibn Ayyub (Saladin) in 1187.
+The individuals named on the packages were historical figures who persecuted Muslims-a Spanish grand inquisitor during the Spanish Inquisition, and a French crusader who fought against the Muslim kingdoms of the Levant and was executed by An-Nasir Salah ad-Din Yusuf ibn Ayyub (Saladin) in 1187.116 were discovered thanks to a tip from Saudi Arabia.
+Saudi officials provided tracking numbers of the two packages bound for Jewish organizations in the United States, enabling quick tracing to the United Kingdom and Dubai....^{118} On November 5, AQAP claimed credit for the attack.119 AQAP boasted in its next issue of Inspire magazine of what it called "Operation Hemorrhage" that the total plot had cost \$4,200 and described what it said was a description of how the bombs were constructed.120

-Details of the plot became public on October 29.
-It was acknowledged almost immediately that "[t]he packages were discovered thanks to a tip from Saudi Arabia.
-Saudi officials provided tracking numbers of the two packages bound for Jewish organizations in the United States, enabling quick tracing to the United Kingdom and Dubai...."
+Details of the plot became public on October 29.117 It was acknowledged almost immediately that "[t]he packages